wavefrontHQ/wavefront-collector-for-kubernetes/docs/filtering.md

 # Filtering Metrics

-The Wavefront Kubernetes Collector supports filtering metrics before they are reported to Wavefront.
+The Wavefront Collector for Kubernetes supports filtering metrics before they are reported to Wavefront.
 The following filtering options are supported:

   * **metricWhitelist**: List of glob patterns.
 Only metrics with names matching the whitelist are reported.
   * **metricBlacklist** List of glob patterns.
 Metrics with names matching the blacklist are dropped.